Ornella Barra talks Walgreens Boots Alliance

 "I consider Stefano the architect within the company and myself as the engine," says Barra.
 "He is the visionary strategist and does the financial side.
 I prefer to create a common culture and nurture good relationships."

 As a female exec, Ornella Barra is still quite a rarity in male-dominated boardrooms.
-But this cosmopolitan lady has not lost her femininity in the fight to the top and dresses with exquisite taste.
-Almost shy at press conferences, she unfolds her Italian charm and emotional intelligence to the full when talking one-to-one.
+But this cosmopolitan lady has not lost her femininity in the fight to the top and dresses with Italian flair.
+Almost shy at press conferences, she unfolds her native charm and emotional intelligence to the full when talking one-to-one.

 Like many women in business, Barra is relentlessly diligent and therefore not exactly a model for employee work-life balance.
 On the other hand, her passion for empire-building is infectious and her ethical stance is a refreshing change to the male freebooters all too often found in global c-suites.
 Can such an enthusiast, however, really understand the instinctive fears of the small man on the street regarding size and scale?